 - 1 mixing spoon

 - 2 resealable shaker bottles or a small canning jar with holes punched in the lid

 - 1 resealable jar for extra mixture

 - 1 label

 - Blend the dried herbs into a fine powder.
 The mixture will measure out to about 1/2 cup when finished.

-- Add the cornstarch 1 cup at a time into blender and blend until thoroughly mixed.
+- Add the cornstarch 1 cup at a time into the blender and blend until thoroughly mixed.

 - Pour a small amount of the mixture into a travel size shaker bottle for the diaper bag and more into another shaker bottle for the changing table if you’re planning to use it as a baby powder.

 - Pour the remaining mixture into a resealable jar and label it for storage.